 I am a regular commentator for BBC, Channel 4, Sky News, the Guardian and the Times newspapers.

-I was awarded Criminal Legal Aid Solicitor of the Year in 2012 and was shortlisted for Advocate of the Year in the Law Society Excellence Awards 2013.
+I was awarded Criminal Legal Aid Solicitor of the Year in 2012 and was shortlisted for Advocate of the Year in the Law Society Excellence Awards 2013 and 2017.

-I am a recommended Lawyer in the Legal 500 and have been described as as “key figure” who is “at the forefront of representing defendants in protest cases” and also in Chambers – “Clients adore Raj, and he has a great way about him in court.”
+I am a Recommended Lawyer by the Legal 500 and have been described as as “key figure” who is “at the forefront of representing defendants in protest cases” and also in Chambers – “Clients adore Raj, and he has a great way about him in court.”

 - Training – David Gray and Co 1996-1998